Generation Victorian (GenV)

 2022

 Hu YJ, Fedyukova A, Wang J, Said JM, Thomas N, Noble E, Cheong JLY, Karanatsios B, Goldfeld S, Wake M. (2022).
-Improving Cohort-Hospital Matching Accuracy through Standardization and Validation of Participant Identifiable Information Children, 9(12), 1916.
+Improving Cohort-Hospital Matching Accuracy through Standardization and Validation of Participant Identifiable Information.
+Children (Basel), 9(12).
 DOI: 10.3390/children9121916

 2021

 Hu YJ, Wake M, Clifford S, Said J. (2021).
-1059Innovative epidemiological methods in a whole-of-state cohort of children and parents: Generation Victoria (GenV) International Journal of Epidemiology, 50(Supplement_1), dyab168.290-.
+1059Innovative epidemiological methods in a whole-of-state cohort of children and parents: Generation Victoria (GenV) International Journal of Epidemiology, 50(Supplement_1), dyab168.290.
 DOI: 10.1093/ije/dyab168.290

 Wang J, Hu YJ, Clifford S, Goldfeld S, Wake M. (2021).
-Selecting life course frameworks to guide and communicate large new cohort studies: Generation Victoria (GenV) case study Journal of Developmental Origins of Health and Disease, 12(6), 829 - 848.
-DOI: 10.1017/s2040174420001245
+Selecting life course frameworks to guide and communicate large new cohort studies: Generation Victoria (GenV) case study.
+J Dev Orig Health Dis, 12(6), 829 - 848.
+DOI: 10.1017/S2040174420001245

-Nkyekyer J, Clifford SA, Mensah FK, Wang Y, Chiu L, Wake M. (2020).
+Nkyekyer J, Clifford SA, Mensah FK, Wang Y, Chiu L, Wake M. ().
 Maximizing Participant Engagement, Participation, and Retention in Cohort Studies Using Digital Methods: Rapid Review to Inform the Next Generation of Very Large Birth Cohorts (Preprint) .
 DOI: 10.2196/preprints.23499

 Study Contacts | |